Live Archives | Dictate-IT

 Vocab Editor

 While the recognition for UK medical text should be very good, there can be issues with recognising names, or formatting some terms.
+The vocab editor allows you to create rules to transform specific text into other text.

 The vocab editor is not intended as a fix-all for any misrecognition, but can quickly address simple, persistent issues if there is stable misrecognition.
 If the vocab editor hasn’t helped, please contact us at support@dictate.it.